Guide last updated by Hester Swift, May 2022

 We also recommend the following online research guides for foreign jurisdictions.

-Ghana became a republic on 1 July 1960.
-Since that date there have been four republics, interspersed by periods of military rule.
+The Republic of Ghana is in West Africa.
+Formerly known as the Gold Coast, it was the first country in sub-Saharan Africa to achieve independence from colonial rule, in 1957.
+Ghana became a republic a few years after independence, on 1 July 1960.
+Since that date there have been four republics interspersed by periods of military rule.
 The current, democratic state, the Fourth Republic, was declared on 7 January 1993.

+The Ghanaian legal system is based on a mixture of common law - inherited from Britain - and customary law.
 IALS Library holds both primary and secondary legal material for Ghana: legislation, law reports, books and journals.

 Each of the previous republics had its own constitution, adopted in 1979, 1969 and 1960 respectively.
-The independence constitution is contained in the Ghana (Constitution) Order in Council 1957, a UK statutory instrument (SI 1957/227).
+The 1957 independence constitution was published in the Ghana (Constitution) Order in Council 1957, a UK statutory instrument (SI 1957/227).

 Laws of Ghana, vol. 1: Constitution to constitutional instruments, Vincent C.R.A.C.
 Crabbe (ed.)
-(LexisNexis, c.2005-).
-Text of the 1992 Constitution as it stood on 31 December 2004;
+(LexisNexis, c.2005-), has the text of the 1992 constitution as it stood on 31 December 2004;

-Constitution of the Republic of Ghana.
-Accra: Govt.
+Constitution of the Republic of Ghana (Govt.
 Print.
-Dept., 1961;
+Dept. 1961);

-Ghana (Consitution) Order in Council, 1957.
+Ghana (Consitution) Order in Council, 1957 (HMSO 1957).

 Terminology and numbering